paddepadde/nao_walking_ppo/README.md

 # Learning to Walk with Proximate Policy Optimization

-This repository contains the code of a robotics project if did for a university course.
+This repository contains the code of a robotics project I did for a machine learning university course.
 The end-goal was to teach the NAO robot to walk by directly controling the robot joint angles in a reinforcement learning setting.

 The robot is trained by using the an Actor-Critic style architecture in combination with the Proximate Policy Optimization (PPO) [(Schulman et al., 2017)](https://arxiv.org/abs/1707.06347) reinforcement learning algorithm.
 The neural networks and learning procedure is implemented with Tensorflow.